Handbook of Operating Procedures 5-4210

 Return to Work Certification

 When an absence from work is caused by an employee's medical condition and is in excess of three (3) working days, the employee's supervisor shall require that, immediately upon the employee's return to work, the employee submit to the supervisor a licensed practitioner's certification or other written statement that the employee was required to be absent from duty because of sickness, injury, or confinement due to pregnancy and the date that the employee is able to return to work.
 The certification must also specify what limitations, if any, exist to the employee's ability to perform his or her job duties or pose a threat to the safety of the employee or others.
-If limitations exist, the supervisor shall contact Human Resource Services.
+If limitations exist, the supervisor shall contact Human Resources.

 Conditions for Restoration Upon Re-Employment